 In the United States (US), approximately 30 million individuals have diabetes mellitus, of whom 95% have Type 2 diabetes mellitus (T2DM).1 T2DM is characterized by insulin resistance, a condition in which the body does not respond to insulin appropriately.
 Insulin, a hormone produced by beta cells in the pancreas, is central to the control of blood glucose levels.
 Patients with diabetes have elevations in blood glucose (hyperglycemia) and are at increased risk for damage to blood vessels both large (macrovascular disease) and small (microvascular disease).
-Many of the complications of diabetes are the result of vascular disease, including microvascular damage to the eyes and kidneys, and macrovascular complications including myocardial infarction, stroke, limb ischemia, and cardiovascular (CV) death.2 Better control of hyperglycemia reduces the risk of microvascular complications and may reduce the risk of macrovascular complications, particularly in individuals newly diagnosed with diabetes.3
+Many of the complications of diabetes are the result of vascular disease, including microvascular damage to the eyes and kidneys, and macrovascular complications including myocardial infarction, stroke, limb ischemia, and cardiovascular (CV) death.2 Better control of hyperglycemia reduces the risk of microvascular complications, particularly in individuals newly diagnosed with diabetes.3